Why Egil's Saga is not describing Brunanburh

 • Egil’s Saga says that the leader of the invaders was King Olaf.
 Brunanburh is the only military conflict in which Æthelstan is known to have faced a leader named Olaf (aka Anlaf).

 These clues, despite being general and vague, are good enough to have persuaded most experts that Egil’s Saga’s battle is Brunanburh.
 Most but not all.
-Here is a chronological table of the best known Brunanburh analyses broken down into three categories: those that believe Egil’s Saga’s battle is Brunanburh (ES-Brun Good), those that think Egil’s Saga’s battle might be Brunanburh but should not be trusted (‘ES-Brun Bad’), and those that think Egil’s Saga’s battle is not Brunanburh (‘ES Not Brun’).
+Here is a chronological table of the best known Brunanburh analyses broken down into three categories: those that believe Egil’s Saga’s battle is Brunanburh (ES-Brun Good), those that think Egil’s Saga’s battle does refer to Brunanburh but should not be trusted (‘ES-Brun Bad’), and those that think Egil’s Saga’s battle is not Brunanburh (‘ES Not Brun’).

 ES-Brun